input-output-hk/hermes/docs/src/architecture/08_concepts/cardano_chain_follower/01_overview.md

 @from_file:architecture/08_concepts/cardano_chain_follower/images/simplified-get-update-flow.excalidraw
 ```

-## 1.2 Chain Reader
+## 1.2 Chain Read

-*The reader's functions will be moved to the follower soon.*

-The chain reader maintains its own Node-to-Node connection with a Cardano node
+*NOTE: Reading blocks does not affect the follower read pointer.*

-which is used to read a single or a range of arbitrary blocks from the chain using
+When reading a single or a range of arbitrary blocks from the chain the follower initiates a new connection with the configured node
-the Blockfetch miniprotocol.
+blocks are read using the Blockfetch miniprotocol.
-The reader can be configured to read blocks from a Mithril snapshot as well.
+If configured, available blocks are read from the Mithril snapshot as well.

-When a block is requested, the reader will try reading the block from the Mithril snapshot
+When a block is requested, the follower will try reading the block from the Mithril snapshot
 first (if configured) and, only if the block is not found, it'll ask the connected node for the block.

-When a range of blocks is requested, the reader will try reading as many blocks as it can from the Mithril snapshot
+When a range of blocks is requested, the follower will try reading as many blocks as it can from the Mithril snapshot
 (if configured) and, if any blocks are not contained in the snapshot, it'll ask the connected node for them.

-Below is a simplified flow diagram of the reader's logics.
+Below is a simplified flow diagram of the block reading logic.

 ### A. Single block flow diagram